pkozuchowski/Apex-Opensource-Library/docs/lwc-if.md

 Features the following properties:
 - equals - value equals parameter
 - notEquals - value does not equal parameter
-- isTruthy - value is truthy
-- isFalsy - value is falsy
 - isOneOf - value is one of values in paramter (array or comma separated string)

 ```html